tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 8.2 Transaction Isolation

-TidesDB implements read committed isolation with read-your-own-writes semantics.
-Read transactions acquire read locks and see a consistent snapshot of committed data through copy-on-write, ensuring they never observe uncommitted changes from other transactions.
+TidesDB implements **READ COMMITTED** isolation for point reads and **snapshot isolation** for iterators, both with read-your-own-writes semantics.
+Point reads (`tidesdb_txn_get`) see the latest committed data from all sources (active memtable, immutable memtables, SSTables).
+Iterators (`tidesdb_iter_new`) acquire references on SSTables and see a consistent point-in-time snapshot, unaffected by concurrent compaction or writes.
+Read transactions use copy-on-write and never observe uncommitted changes from other transactions.
 Write transactions acquire write locks only during commit to ensure atomic updates.
 Within a single transaction, uncommitted changes are immediately visible, allowing operations to read their own writes before commit.

 ### 8.3 Optimal Use Cases